Isaac-Kwon/Error-Propagation/README.md

  - If the variable 'filename' exist on the workspace the console will request input to open the .mat file.

 3. Code will calculate.
- - Check the Table is the variable's order right.
+ - Check the Table variable's order right.
  - If not, change the order of column of data. ('VariableSetting.m' 's Data, constantData, errorData)

 ## Reference